Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/us_g002/readme.md

-# US G002
+# US G002 - Use the defined project repo, and set up a tool for project management

 ## 1. Context

-Task assigned during sprint a.
+Task assigned during sprint A.
-This task is meant to setup the grounds for the team routines during each US, Sprint, and the Project as a whole.
+This task is meant to set up the grounds for the team routines during each US, Sprint, and the Project as a whole.
 The main goal is to have a tool, or several tools, that allow the team members to implement an agile framework, where task can be settled, configurated and followed along the Project development.

 ## 2. Requirements

-**US G002** As PM, I want the team to use the defined project repo, and setup a tool for project management.
+**US G002** As PM, I want the team to use the defined project repo, and set up a tool for project management.

 **Acceptance Criteria:**